Post By rolygate

 Of course all such restrictions are unjust.
 Of course we should all fight against all these removals of our basic rights.
 But we have no virtually no money, and our opponents are spending upwards of $50 million a year to shut us down.
 We are a single-topic resource because we absolutely cannot afford to be otherwise.
 There is no chance whatsoever that ECF will allow drug references of any kind unless/until the drug mentioned is 100% federally legal for consumer use in both the USA and EU.
 Even then we will review the implications.

 There are hundreds of other places you can discuss these issues, including many ecig forums.
-Please go there if you feel unable to support ECF in its mission to represent vaping optimally to the US and EU governments.
+Please go there if you feel unable to support ECF in its mission to represent vaping optimally to the community, the media, the health industry and the US and EU governments.

-We hope you now understand why certain subjects are not allowed on ECF.
+We hope you now understand why certain subjects are not allowed on ECF, and why we try to maintain standards that may initially seem obscure.

 Reason: update 2014-06-16